 7 things to think about when choosing a university

-University can be one of the most exciting and rewarding times in your life.
-But before you get there, there is the challenge of choosing the right university.
+University can be one of life’s most exciting and rewarding times.
+But before you get there, choosing the right university is challenging.

-2. Look at league tables: League tables can be a good indicator as to the overall rating and reputation of a university as well as the quality of any given course.
-There are a number of respected league tables published every year, such as The Complete University Guide, the Guardian University Guide and The Times Good University Guide.
-Also, note that different universities excel at different subjects, so make sure you research the reputation of your potential universities in regards to your chosen subject.
+League tables can be a good indicator of a university’s overall rating, reputation, and quality of any course.
+Several respected league tables, such as The Complete University Guide, the Guardian University Guide and The Times Good University Guide, are published yearly.
+Also, note that different universities excel at other subjects, so research the reputation of your potential universities regarding your chosen topic.

-5. Lifestyle & location: Don’t forget to think about location when choosing a university.
-Ask yourself what kind of lifestyle you want outside of your studies?
-Some may favour living in a big city with a vibrant and varied nightlife.
-Others may prefer a low key, relaxed environment.
+Don’t forget to think about location when choosing a university.
+Ask yourself what kind of lifestyle you want outside of your studies.
+Some may favour living in a big city with vibrant and varied nightlife.
+Others may prefer a low-key, relaxed environment.
 You may also want to consider how far away from home you are prepared to live.
-Some students choose to live at home with their family during their time at university, others want to live within a short distance from home and others are quite happy to move much further away.
+Some students choose to live at home with their family while studying, others want to live within a short distance from home, and others are pretty happy to move further away.

-We hope this is helpful to anyone that’s thinking about going to university in the next couple of years.
-For more hints and tips on universities and careers, visit the GT Scholars blog www.gtscholars.org/blog
+We hope this is helpful to anyone that’s thinking about furthering their education in the next couple of years.
+For more hints and tips on universities and careers, visit the GT Scholars blog at www.gtscholars.org/blog